 This area is also the outlet for the milk ducts in the breasts.
 If the area has been cut for an implant, the amount of milk your baby receives might be reduced, or the milk may be unable to get through at all due to scarring.

 The size and positioning of the implant will affect the pressure within the breasts.
 The glandular tissue in the breast that produces milk is located above a layer of muscle.
 The larger the implant, the more impact it might have.

 An implant placed between the muscle layer and glandular tissue can exert more pressure on the milk-producing glands.
 This can lead to a decrease in milk production and the ease with which it can flow.

 An implant placed below the muscle layer is thought to have less impact on these glands and the production of breast milk.

 3. The Effects of Scar Tissue

 Following breast implantation, scar tissue can form, causing the breasts to become firm (3).
-This could lead to improper draining of milk from the breast.
+This could lead to improper milk drainage.

-If milk is allowed to build up in the breasts, it can lead to excessive engorgement, plugged ducts or even a painful breast infection, called mastitis.
-Women who have implants might be more prone to these issues (4).
+If milk is allowed to build up in the breasts, it can lead to excessive engorgement, plugged ducts, or even a painful breast infection called mastitis.
+Women with implants might be more prone to these issues (4).

 4. Lack of Functional Breast Tissue